 Turmoil since 2011

 2011 was a year of upheaval and violence in Egypt, beginning with the January Revolution, when mass demonstrations led to the resignation of President Hosni Mubarak in February.
 His 30-year regime had been marked by repression and corruption.
-Christians’ initial hope that their situation would improve was replaced by fear after extremist Muslims, notably the ultraconservative Salafis, attacked Christians’ homes and businesses and set church buildings on fire.
+Christians hoped their situation would improve, but extremist Muslims, notably the ultraconservative Salafis, attacked Christians’ homes and businesses and set church buildings on fire.
 President Mubarak had banned extremist groups, but after the revolution hundreds of Salafis returned to Egypt from abroad and some were released from prison.

 Islamist parties won the parliamentary elections in January 2012 and in June, Muslim Brotherhood candidate Mohammed Morsi won the presidential election.
-A constitution was drafted that boosted the role of Islam and restricted freedom of speech and assembly, and President Morsi decreed greater powers for himself.
 Clashes erupted between pro- and anti-Morsi forces.
-Islamists threatened to attack church property if Christians – whom they held partly responsible (along with the military and secularists) for the rebel movement – participated in the demonstrations.

 On 30 June 2013, millions of protestors across Egypt called for President Morsi to resign, and many Christians joined the protests.
 On 3 July, the army ousted President Morsi.
 When General Abdel Fattah al-Sisi announced the deposition on state television, Orthodox Pope Tawadros II appeared on the broadcast and spoke briefly.
 Within hours, mobs of Morsi supporters began to attack Christians and their homes, businesses and church buildings.